bjlkeng/bjlkeng.github.io/source/posts/variational-bayes-and-the-mean-field-approximation.rst

                   \log{p(X)} \\
               \tag{8}

-Where we're using Bayes theorem on line 2, rearranging we get:
+Where we're using Bayes theorem on the second line, rearranging we get:

 .. math::